 Recreational fires are allowed within the city of Winsted.
 Contact the city hall for guidelines for recreational fires.

-Cable Cable television is available to all residents from Mediacom Cable.
-If you would like to connect to cable television or have any problems with cable television, call Mediacom at 800-332-0245.
-Channels 7 or 8 are the local public access channels in Winsted.
+Cable Cable television is available to all residents from Mediacom Cable and TDS.
+If you would like to connect to cable television or have any problems with cable television, call Mediacom at 800-332-0245 or TDS at 877-665-9990.
+Digital channels 107.1 and 107.2 are the local public access channels in Winsted.

 Electric Xcel Energy, customer service: 800-895-4999, emergency or lights out: 800-895-1999; HomeSmart: 800-238-7378, business solution center: 800-481-4700; and McLeod Cooperative Power Association, customer service: (320) 864-3148, after hour outages: 800-927-5685.